Wouldn't it be nice if the word turnover only referred to a small pie?

 This tuition can either be limited to specific courses and credentials valuable to your organization or unrestricted.

-2. You've got bad managers compelling great employees to leave
+2. Make sure managers are not compelling great employees to leave

 You've likely heard the expression, "People leave managers, not companies."